tinylog vs Huckleberry

 Pick Huckleberry if sleep is your main concern and you want a proven tool built specifically around nap timing and sleep analysis.

-Pick tinylog if you want an AI care plan that covers your baby's whole day, need Fenton charts for a preemie, or want a tracker that works in multiple languages.
+Pick Tinylog if you want an AI care plan that covers your baby's whole day, need Fenton charts for a preemie, or want a tracker that works in multiple languages.
 The free tier lets you try core tracking with zero commitment.

 For a broader look at why parents switch and what other options exist, see our Huckleberry alternative guide.